-From two individuals each, serum as well as EDTA, citrate, and heparin plasma was obtained at the same time and tested for sCD30.
-Concentrations were not significantly different and therefore all these blood preparations are suitable for use in the assay.
-It is nevertheless highly recommended to assure the uniformity of blood preparations.
+From several individuals, serum as well as citrate and heparin plasma obtained at the same time point were evaluated. sE-selectin concentrations were not significantly different, and therefore all these body fluids are suitable for the assay.
+It is nevertheless highly recommended to assure the uniformity of blood preparations used in one study.